ariard/londonbitdevs-website/_posts/2023-05-03-socratic-seminar-24.md

 ## Announcements

 Please join us for our next Socratic Seminar.
-This Socratic Seminar is sponsored by <!--- TODO: insert sponsor --->.
+This Socratic Seminar is sponsored by [Ben Delo](https://twitter.com/bendelo).
 Please speak to the hosts if you're interested in supporting London BitDevs.

 ## General Links